itsashutoshhans/itsashutoshhans/README.md

 - ⚡ Fun fact: ...
 -->
 Welcome to Github.
-I am a Full Stack engineer based out of India skilled in html, js, react, node and DSA.
+I am a Full Stack engineer based out of India skilled in html, js, react, node and Algorithms.

 🔭 In my free time, I work on learning niche concepts and create some hobby mini projects.
 Here is the list: